 The cars on the busy street all around us didn’t seem to notice the wild maneuvering of our bicycle taxi or the close proximity, however, bicycles are much more abundant on Europe streets than they are in NA and vehicle drivers are very respectful of bicycle drivers.

-It seemed like we must be going faster than the cars!
+We were actually going faster than the cars!

-Finally, we were on a quiet side street rolling toward our street and we sighed in relief that we had made it, not only alive, but in about the tenth of the time of the bus, and about half the time of a regular taxi.
+Finally, we were on a quiet side street rolling toward our street and we sighed in relief that we had made it, not only alive, but in about a tenth of the time of the bus, and about half the time of a regular taxi.
 Incredible!

 What a ride on the Budapest Bicycle Taxi.
 Whooo Hoo!
 Highly recommended.